pierre-jean/pierre-jean.github.io/source/_posts/2014-05-08-code-and-play.markdown

 Untrusted, a meta-JavaScript adventure game
 --------------------------------------------

-Untrusted is a project developed by [Alex Nisnevich][alexnisnevich], where you play in a ASCII art environment and interact in it with JavaScript code.
+Untrusted is a project developed by [Alex Nisnevich][alexnisnevich], where you play in an ASCII art environment and interact in it with JavaScript code.

 {% img /images/gaming/untrusted-screenshot.png %}